-Spring is in the air, it’s the perfect time to freshen up the house, purge unwanted items, and welcome the change of seasons with a little spring cleaning.
+Spring is in the air, it’s the perfect time to freshen up the house, purge unwanted items, and welcome the change of seasons with a little spring cleaning and a homemade glass cleaner recipe!

 A clean house can be good for your health, energy, and well-being – but getting started can be overwhelming.

-Make this amazing glass cleaner recipe, then employ it using the spring cleaning tips below.
+Make this homemade glass cleaner recipe, then employ it using the spring cleaning tips below.

 Homemade glass cleaner recipe

 Cleaning windows is always an important task on my spring cleaning list.
 I usually neglect my windows all winter, and it’s nice to see the sun shining through my sparkling windows again in spring.
-My favorite glass cleaner includes alcohol, a trick professional window washers use to eliminate streaking and residue.
+My favorite glass cleaner includes alcohol, a trick professional window washers use to eliminate streaking and residue, so of course we’ll use it in our homemade glass cleaner.

 - 1 cup high proof alcohol (Everclear, vodka, etc.)

 - ½ teaspoon liquid soap, optional for really dirty surfaces (Do not use castile soap.)

 Combine alcohol and vinegar in a bucket.
 Add enough water to make ½ gallon.
 Add optional liquid soap and stir gently to combine.
 Pour into spray bottle and store the rest in a clean, well-labeled container with a tight-fitting lid.
 Use to clean windows, mirrors, glass tables, or even countertops.
 Spray on surface and wipe clean with a soft, dry cloth.

 Note: Avoid cleaning windows when sun is shining on them.
 Warm windows will show streaks after drying.